Uranograph

 7. Turn the encoder again to adjust the value.

-8. Press the encoder again to confirm the change and exit edit mode.
+8. To confirm the change and exit edit mode, press the encoder again.

 This simple interface ensures fast and efficient editing without the need for deep menu diving — keeping the instrument focused on performance-first interaction.